HexaTeam-By-Epitech/area/area-backend/db/README.md

 ### 1. Configure your `.env`

-Before initializing the database, create a `.env` file at the root of the project (if it doesn't exist):
+Before initializing the database, create a `.env` file at area-backend folder (if it doesn't exist):

 ```env
 DB_USER=area_user